 UCSB accepts PDF and Microsoft Word (.doc and .docx) documents for upload in the online application.
 The maximum file size allowed is 4 MB per document.

 You can check your application status online.
 Final decisions will be made by April.

 Satisfaction of minimal standards does not guarantee admission.
 Since the number of qualified applicants far exceeds the number of places available, many well-qualified applicants cannot be accommodated.

 Students in the Psychological & Brain Sciences program are required to complete a certain number of courses, research requirements, and milestones in order to be a candidate for the PhD degree.

 During the first two years, students take classes, complete research projects, and give an oral presentation.
 After students pass qualifying exams at the beginning of the third year, they have more flexibility in their schedule and typically begin to devote more time to research and dissertation activities.

 Download the PDFs listed at the bottom of this page for further details on requirements.

 The graduate program in Psychological and Brain Sciences is highly competitive.
 We typically admit about 10% of applicants to our program.
 As the statistics below indicate, our time to degree compares well with national norms and our graduates are very successful in finding employment, in academia and in the private and government sectors.

-The Fall 2020 application will open in October 2019.
-The deadline to apply is December 1, 2019.
-All letters of recommendation and GRE scores must be received no later than December 8, 2019.
+The Fall 2024 application will open in September 2023.
+The deadline to apply is December 1, 2023.
+All letters of recommendation must be received no later than December 8, 2023.